dct2012/4wm/README.md

 ----

 Work on steam
-  * store front
-    * a lot of configure requests when window sized too small
-    * mouse cursor not in proper alignment

   * games
     * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can